Kreeblah/SidewinderToUSB/README.md

 Gameport part taken from https://github.com/shadwork/Arduino-PC-Gameport-HID/blob/master/Schematic/DB15%20Connector.fzpz

-I've never laid out a PCB before, so this may have issues.
+I've never laid out a PCB before, so this may have issues (the layout is also extremely amateurish).
 I'm currently waiting on my boards and parts in order to be able to test.

+Component list for building:
+- 1x Teensy 2.0
+- 1x DA-15 port (the gameport) with a right-angle connector
+- 2x 2.2k ohm resistors
+- 1x 220 ohm resistor
+- 2x 1000pF capacitors